spyder-ide/spyder-docs/doc/panes/debugging.rst

 Debugger
 ########

-The new **Debugger** pane added in Spyder 6 allows you to control the debugging process, browse and navigate the current execution stack, and view and manage active breakpoints throughout your open files.
+The new **Debugger** pane added in Spyder 6 allows you to control the debugging process, browse and navigate the current execution stack, and view and manage active breakpoints throughout your files.
-This uses the enhanced IPDB debugger, which can also be controlled via the familiar commands in the toolbar and the :ref:`panes-console`.
+This uses the enhanced IPdb debugger, which can be controlled via the buttons in Spyder's main toolbar and the :ref:`panes-console`.

 .. image:: /images/debugging/debugging-console.webp
    :alt: The Spyder interface, showing an Editor file with breakpoints and debug status, the Debugger pane with the execution stack and breakpoints, and the IPython Console with debug commands